 Wefunder supports 3 different ways to legally raise funding from investors in all 50 states under federal law: Regulation Crowdfunding, Regulation D Rule 506, and Regulation A+.
 Each has their own strengths.

 *If you end up raising more than $5M in your Reg CF raise, we'll spin up a concurrent Regulation D, Rule 506(c) offering so you can raise an unlimited amount from accredited investors.
 We support 506c raises only when the issuer is also doing a Reg CF offering.

-Which one should I use?
+Which should I use?

 We handle the grunt work of fundraising... so you can focus on what’s important: growing your business.

 Anyone can invest as little as $100 in your company!
 You can also advertise your fundraise to your customer list, in the press, or on social media (abiding by these rules).
 For most companies, Reg CF is the best way to maximize the amount invested, while allowing customers and friends the opportunity to support you.